 Adjustments to diet and physical activity can help cancer patients maintain strength, combat symptoms, and fight fatigue.
-The registered dietitian at UT Health Austin’s Livestrong Cancer Institutes work with patients and their loved ones to develop personalized nutrition plans.
+At UT Health Austin’s Livestrong Cancer Institutes, a registered dietitian works with patients and their loved ones to develop personalized nutrition plans.
 These plans provide specific nutritional information to help patients make informed decisions about preparing meals while offering flexibility and choices depending on how patients are feeling on any given day.

-All cancer patients should consider nutritional support from time of diagnosis and beyond regardless of age, stage, or prognosis.
+All cancer patients should consider nutritional support from time of diagnosis through treatment and beyond regardless of age, stage, or prognosis.

-Our oncology dietitian coordinates with the patient’s medical oncologist, advanced practice provider, and other providers so that the entire care team is aware of the patient’s needs and preferences.
-Our care team works with patients to address all of their needs—physical, mental, emotional, social, and spiritual.
+Our oncology dietitian coordinates care with the patient’s medical oncologist, advanced practice provider, and other providers so that the entire care team is aware of the patient’s needs and preferences.
+Our care team works with patients to address all of their needs to include physical, mental, emotional, social, and spiritual.

 What nutritional support is not